She Ain't Got...

 "She Ain't Got..." is a song recorded by American singer LeToya Luckett.
 It was written by Luckett, Andre Merritt, Chris Brown and Cory Bold, while production was overseen by Bold.
 Merritt was credited as a vocal and co-producer, while Brown received a vocal producer credit.
-The song was released as the second single from her second studio album Lady Love (2009), on June 1, 2009, through Capital Records.
+The song was released as the second single from her second studio album Lady Love (2009), on June 1, 2009, through Capitol Records.

 Chart performance

 In the United States the song charted at number thirty-nine on the Billboard Rhythmic Top 40 chart.

 On September 5, 2009, the song debuted at number forty-four on the Hot Dance Club Play charts.
 In its second week the song risen seven places and peaked at number thirty-seven.
 In its third week the song risen a further nine places and peaked at number twenty-eight.
 In its fourth week the song risen four places and peaked at number twenty-four.
 In its fifth week the song reached its peak at number twenty and remained for two consecutive weeks before falling to number twenty-four in its seventh week.
 The song spent a total of nine weeks on the Hot Dance Club Play before falling out of the top fifty at number forty-one on October 31, 2009.